R-process Nucleosynthesis of Subminimal Neutron Star Explosions: Results

 On the other hand, the production curves of the three models are distinct because of the different fission fragment asymmetries.
-In the model LMNS-50, abundant production of elements near the third r-process peak ($A\approx195$), comparable to the solar abundance observation, is found.
+In the model L-40-50, abundant production of elements near the third $r$-process peak ($A\approx195$), comparable to the solar abundance observation, is found.
 Lanthanides ($Z=57-71$) are insufficiently synthesized, especially for those before gadolinium ($Z=64$).
-Due to the symmetric fission fragment approximation applied, elements with $Z<45$ are not produced after spontaneous fission of heavy nuclei.
-The end products of nucleosynthesis are lacking in elements before the second r-process peak ($A\approx130$).
-In the model LMNS-45, the solar abundance distribution is well recovered from the second r-process peak to the third r-process peak.
-Moreover, an excessive production of elements at the third r-process peak is obtained.
-As in the production curve of the model LMNS-40, elements slightly less massive than the second r-process peak are presented.
-However, elements slightly deviated from the second r-process peak are significantly under-produced when compared to the solar abundance distribution.
-No elements around the first r-process peak ($A\approx80$) are formed in any model.
+Due to the symmetric fission fragment approximation applied, elements with $Z<45$ are not produced after the spontaneous fission of heavy nuclei.
+The end products of nucleosynthesis are lacking in elements before the second $r$-process peak ($A\approx130$).
+In the model L-40-45, the solar abundance distribution is well recovered from the second $r$-process peak to the third $r$-process peak.
+Moreover, an excessive production of elements at the third $r$-process peak is obtained.
+As for the production curve of the model L-40-40, elements slightly less massive than the second $r$-process peak are present.
+However, elements on the two sides of the second $r$-process peak are significantly underproduced when compared to the solar abundance distribution.
+No elements around the first r process peak ($A\approx80$) are formed in the three models.

+Furthermore, the production curves of the model L-30-45 are shown in Figure~\ref{fig:nucleosynthesis L-30-45} to illustrate the robustness of the results.
+The general features of the production curves in the models L-30-45 and L-40-45 are very similar.
+The nucleosynthesis is thus generic against the variation in $\Delta S$ among different models.